-The Physics department, through a NSF PhysTec grant awarded to Jacquelyne Chini and Talat Rahman, has developed a Learning Assistant program by which undergraduate physics majors are paid to assist in the teaching of our introductory physics courses.
+The Physics department, through a NSF PhysTEC grant awarded to Jacquelyn Chini and Talat Rahman, has developed a Learning Assistant program by which undergraduate students are paid to assist in the teaching of our introductory physics courses.

 The Learning Assistants (LAs) are undergraduates we hire to improve how students learn physics.
 Typically, that entails:

 - acting as a resource for students during a Physics class in which the LA earned an A or B (6 hours/week)

 - planning with the instructor for the class the LA works with (2 hours /week)

 - staffing the Physics Help Room (2 hours/week)